Before you know kindness as the deepest thing inside, you must know sorrow as the other deepest thing.

 6. Explore video from behind the camera.
 If you don’t enjoy being in front of the camera but have videography skills, you could cut together animated videos or videos that use stock footage.
 Video is a powerful way to communicate complex subject matter… so, why not put your skills to use for the vegan movement?

 7. Move beyond the basics of social media.
-Watch our newest webinar, Social Media Strategy to Maximize Impact for Animals.
+Watch our free webinar, Social Media Strategy to Maximize Impact for Animals.
 This live recorded webinar by John Oberg, longtime animal advocate and social media influencer, covers how to choose your best platforms, perfect your communications, build strategies for your content, and grow your audience.

 Organize online events